Lung Cancer: Surgery

 Sleeve resection.
 This surgery is sometimes used if the cancer is in a large airway (bronchus) near where it enters the lung.
 The section of the bronchus containing the cancer is removed.
 The lung is reattached to the remaining bronchus.
 This allows the surgeon to avoid having to remove the whole lung.

 Video-assisted thoracic surgery (VATS).
-This is a less invasive procedure for treating early stage lung cancer, especially for smaller tumors.
+This is a less invasive procedure for treating early stage lung cancer, especially for smaller tumors near the outside of the lung.
 Instead of making a large incision (thoracotomy), the surgeon places a thin tube with a small video camera on the end through a small opening in the side of the chest.
 The surgeon makes 2 or 3 other small openings in the chest to insert instruments to remove the tumor.
 This procedure usually involves less pain after surgery and a shorter hospital stay.
 VATS should be done by a surgeon who has experience with this technique.

 Risks and possible side effects of surgery